 I received radiation therapy for five days a week for eight weeks.
 Each day, I traveled from home to have the treatment first thing in the morning.
 Fortunately, the side effects were minor.
 I met with a registered dietitian and a naturopathic oncology provider, who each recommended foods and supplements to help my body cope with the treatment.
 I continue to meet with them from time to time.

 As happy as I was with the treatment itself, I was equally thankful for the approach taken by everyone at CTCA.
 The care there is compassionate.
 That compassion comes from not only the doctors and nurses but also from the entire staff.
 The whole hospital environment revolves around compassionate care.

 Today I continue to feel and do well.
 I enjoy home maintenance projects, and recently renovated my kitchen, hardwood floors and all.
 After my treatment, I became very interested in radiology and have been taking courses through the American Society of Radiologic Technologists.
 And I’ve made some lasting friendships from the time I’ve spent at CTCA.

 Joining the network

-Michelle Albert and Lindsay Tintera with the Cancer Fighters TeamCare went out of their way to involve me with various activities, and I was glad for the opportunity to do something positive for others going through a similar situation.
+The Cancer Fighters team went out of its way to involve me with various activities, and I was glad for the opportunity to do something positive for others going through a similar situation.

 My experience showed me how important it is to find out as much as you can about your diagnosis.
 Sometimes people don’t like to talk about medical issues.
 Men can sometimes have a hard time with this, but with prostate cancer it’s vital to talk about what’s going on.
 I always encourage people to explore all options and get a second opinion.
 Don’t be afraid to ask questions.
 And if you learn something valuable, make sure to pass it on to someone else who might need to hear it.